iter8-tools/docs/docs/tutorials/integrations/kubernetes-gateway-api/canary.md

 ## Deploy initial version

-Deploy the initial version of the application ([httpbin](https://httpbin.org/))using the Iter8 `release` chart by identifying the environment into which it should be deployed, a list of the versions to be deployed (only one here), and the rollout strategy to be used.
+Deploy the initial version of the application ([httpbin](https://httpbin.org/)) using the Iter8 `release` chart by identifying the environment into which it should be deployed, a list of the versions to be deployed (only one here), and the rollout strategy to be used.
 Note that we deploy the application to the namespace `test`.

-???+ note "About creating a namespace for linkerd deployments"
+???+ note "About creating a namespace for Linkerd deployments"
-    When creating a namespace, it should be annotated so that all created pods are injected with the linkerd proxy.
-This can be done, for example, by using the linkerd CLI:
+    When creating a namespace, it should be annotated so that all created pods are injected with the Linkerd proxy.
+This can be done, for example, by using the Linkerd CLI:
     ```shell
     kubectl create ns test --dry-run=client -o yaml | linkerd inject - | kubectl apply -f -
     ```